Skip to content

 It stops all of the application's threads, not just the main thread.
 The main method might want to wait for the threads it created to finish executing before terminating itself.
 This can be done using the join method of the Thread class:

-// wait for all threads
+// waiting for all threads

-for(int i=0;i<tasks.length;i++){
+for(int i=0;i<tâches.length;i++){

-// wait for thread i
+// we wait for thread i

 }//for

-// end of main
+// end of hand

-// Shut down the application
+// application shutdown

 System.exit(0);